peterhinch/micropython-async/v3/as_demos/monitor/README.md

 # 5. Performance and design notes

-The latency between a monitored coroutine starting to run and the Pico pin going high is about 20μs.
-This isn't as absurd as it sounds: theoretically the latency could be negative as the effect of the decorator is to send the character before the coroutine starts.
+Using a UART the latency between a monitored coroutine starting to run and the Pico pin going high is about 23μs.
+With SPI I measured -12μs.
+This isn't as absurd as it sounds: a negative latency is the effect of the decorator which sends the character before the coroutine starts.
+These values are small in the context of `uasyncio`: scheduling delays are on the order of 150μs or greater depending on the platform.
+See `quick_test.py` for a way to measure latency.

 The use of decorators is intended to ease debugging: they are readily turned on and off by commenting out.